-- Identity provider (IdP)

-- O An IdP is defined in the Security Assertion Markup Language (SAML).
-[81] In a Big Data ecosystem of data providers, orchestrators, resource providers, framework providers, and data consumers, a scheme such as the SAML/Security Token Service (STS) or eXtensible Access Control Markup Language (XACML) is seen as a helpful-but not proscriptive-way to decompose the elements in the security taxonomy.

-- o Big Data may have multiple IdPs.
-An IdP may issue identities (and roles) to access data from a resource provider.
-In the SAML framework, trust is shared via SAML/web services mechanisms at the registration phase.

-- o In Big Data, due to the density of the data, the user "roams" to data (whereas in conventional virtual private network [VPN]-style scenarios, users roam across trust boundaries).
-Therefore, the conventional authentication/authorization (AuthN/AuthZ) model needs to be extended because the relying party is no longer fully trusted-they are custodians of somebody else's data.
-Data is potentially aggregated from multiple resource providers.

-- One approach is to extend the claims-based methods of SAML to add security and privacy guarantees.

-- Additional XACML Concepts

-- O XACML introduces additional concepts that may be useful for Big Data security.
-In Big Data, parties are not just sharing claims, but also sharing policies about what is authorized.
-There is a policy access point at every data ownership and authoring location, and a policy enforcement point at the data access.
-A policy enforcement point calls a designated policy decision point for an auditable decision.
-In this way, the usual meaning of non-repudiation and trusted third parties is extended in XACML.
-Big Data presumes an abundance of policies, "points," and identity issuers, as well as data:

-- Policy authoring points

-- Policy decision points

-- Policy enforcement point

-- Policy access points

-4.2.3 DATA GOVERNANCE

-However large and complex Big Data becomes in terms of data volume, velocity, variety, and variability, Big Data governance will, in some important conceptual and actual dimensions, be much larger.
-Data governance refers to administering, or formalizing, discipline (e.g., behavior patterns) around the management of data.
+1455 • Identity provider (IdP) 1456 • An IdP is defined in the Security Assertion Markup Language (SAML) [96].
+In a Big 1457 Data ecosystem of data providers, orchestrators, resource providers, framework 1458 providers, and data consumers, a scheme such as the SAML/Security Token Service 1459 (STS) or eXtensible Access Control Markup Language (XACML) is seen as a helpful-but 1460 not proscriptive-way to decompose the elements in the security taxonomy.
+1461 • Big Data may have multiple IdPs.
+An IdP may issue identities (and roles) to access data 1462 from a resource provider.
+In the SAML framework, trust is shared via SAML/web 1463 services mechanisms at the registration phase.
+1464 • In Big Data, due to the density of the data, the user "roams" to data (whereas in 1465 conventional virtual private network [VPN]-style scenarios, users roam across trust 1466 boundaries).
+Therefore, the conventional authentication/authorization (AuthN/AuthZ) 1467 model needs to be extended because the relying party is no longer fully trusted-they are 1468 custodians of somebody else's data.
+Data is potentially aggregated from multiple resource 1469 providers.
+1470 One approach is to extend the claims-based methods of SAML to add security and 1471 privacy guarantees.
+1472 Additional XACML Concepts 1473 • XACML introduces additional concepts that may be useful for Big Data security.
+In Big 1474 Data, parties are not just sharing claims, but also sharing policies about what is 1475 authorized.
+There is a policy access point at every data ownership and authoring location, 1476 and a policy enforcement point at the data access.
+A policy enforcement point calls a 1477 designated policy decision point for an auditable decision.
+In this way, the usual meaning 1478 of non-repudiation and trusted third parties is extended in XACML.
+Big Data presumes 1479 an abundance of policies, "points," and identity issuers, as well as data: 1480 Policy authoring points 1481 Policy decision points 1482 Policy enforcement point 1483 Policy access points 1484 4.2.3 DATA GOVERNANCE 1485 However large and complex Big Data becomes in terms of data volume, velocity, variety, and variability, 1486 Big Data governance will, in some important conceptual and actual dimensions, be much larger.
+Data 1487 governance refers to administering, or formalizing, discipline (e.g., behavior patterns) around the governance refers to administering, or formalizing, discipline (e.g., behavior patterns) around management of data.
 Big Data without Big Data governance may become less useful to its stakeholders.
-To stimulate positive change, data governance will need to persist across the data life cycle at rest, in motion, in incomplete stages, and transactions while serving the security and privacy of the young, the old, individuals as organizations, and organizations as organizations.
-It will need to cultivate economic benefits and innovation but also enable freedom of action and foster individual and public welfare.
-It will need to rely on standards governing technologies and practices not fully understood while integrating the human element.
-Big Data governance will require new perspectives yet accept the slowness or inefficacy of some current techniques.
+1488 To stimulate positive change, data governance will need to persist across the data life cycle at rest, in 1489 1490 motion, in incomplete stages, and transactions while serving the security and privacy of the young, the 1491 old, individuals as organizations, and organizations as organizations.
+It will need to cultivate economic 1492 benefits and innovation but also enable freedom of action and foster individual and public welfare.
+It will 1493 need to rely on standards governing technologies and practices not fully understood while integrating the 1494 human element.
+Big Data governance will require new perspectives yet accept the slowness or inefficacy 1495 of some current techniques.
 Some data governance considerations are listed below.